plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Authors and categories" option to do so.

-This will then start sending your post author names and post categories as custom properties alongside pageviews.
+This will then start sending your post author names, post categories and custom taxonomies as custom properties alongside pageviews.
 You can then filter your Plausible dashboard by a specific author to see all the relevant stats for the posts published by that particular writer or a specific category to see the popularity of a category.

-Authors and categories work out of the box as soon as they're enabled, but if you prefer you can manually send additional custom properties alongside custom events or pageviews.
+Authors, categories and custom taxonomies work out of the box as soon as they're enabled, but if you prefer you can manually send additional custom properties alongside custom events or pageviews.
 Here's how to do so:

 ### Custom properties for custom events